-Question 2 - Explain how the project The project will contribute towards the

-aligns with existing country policies, goal of host country policy by providing

-strategies and best practices women with efficient cookstoves, thereby

-they will spend less time on cooking or

-fuel procurement and will be able to cook

-in cleaner environment.
+The project contribute towards the goal of host country policy by providing women with efficient cookstoves, thereby women spending less time on cooking or fuel procurement and be able to cook in cleaner environment.

 Question 3 - Is an Expert required for Not required.
 Improved cookstove

 the Gender Safeguarding Principles & projects not following Gender responsive

 Requirements? approach do not require to contract an

 expert as per Gender Equality

 Requirements & Guidelines.

 Question 4 - Is an Expert required to N/A

 assist with Gender issues at the

 Stakeholder Consultation?

-SUMMARY OF LOCAL STAKEHOLDER SECTION E. CONSULTATION
+SECTION E. SUMMARY OF LOCAL STAKEHOLDER CONSULTATION